Updated October 21, 2022

 - Connect with others.
 Isolation will only prolong your suffering.
 Face-to-face interactions, social activities, and support can help you feel normal.
 You don’t have to talk about your traumatic experience either, especially if doing so makes you feel worse.

-- Ground your nervous system.
+- Grounding your nervous system.
 Even though you may feel anxious or agitated, you can still calm yourself.
 Breathing exercises, specific smells or sights, or petting an animal can help.
 Acknowledge your feelings and accept them rather than avoiding them.

 - Take care of yourself.
 A life-threatening event can disturb your routine and peace of mind.
-Reclaim it by getting 7-9 hours of sleep a night, eating a well-balanced diet, and engage in yoga or other fun hobbies.
+Reclaim it by getting 7-9 hours of sleep a night, eating a well-balanced diet, and engaging in yoga or other fun hobbies.
 Talk to your family doctor and see if they can refer you to someone.

 - Seek professional therapy for trauma.
 Everyone heals at their own pace, but if your symptoms aren’t letting up, it may be time to talk to a trauma expert.
 Look for a reputable therapist if you are: